graph-paper-org/graph-paper/packages/datagraphic/README.md

 - `background` a background layer not clipped to the graphic body
 - `body` the main layer, clipped to the graphic body area
 - the unnamed slot
-- `mouseover` used for interactions
 - `annotation` used for markers, annotations, and the like
+- `interaction` used for user interactions like mouse events, scrubbing, etc.

 And they all contain the same slot props: